-Donate to Prison + Neighborhood Arts Project before the end of 2017 and receive a limited run artist print by Sarah Ross.
+Donate to Prison + Neighborhood Arts Project before the end of 2018 and receive a limited run artist print by Martine Whitehead.

 Since 2011, Prison + Neighborhood Arts Project has helped raise the voices and visions of incarcerated artists and scholars at Stateville Prison.
 With your support, PNAP has brought classes and guest lectures to the prison as well as exhibitions, events, and conversations to Chicago communities.
 As we celebrate five years of this important work, we ask for your continued support in funding the future of PNAP.